hagabooga/UnityPortFate/README.md

 # UnityPortFate

+## Introduction
-Port of the Pygame Booga's Welcome of Fate to Unity
+Port of the Pygame Booga's Welcome of Fate to Unity.

-This game is a single player RPG.
+UnityPortFate project is a single player RPG.

+## Purpose

+To have fun and practice Unity/C#.

+## License

+hagabooga/UnityPortFate is licensed under the GNU General Public License v3.0